smattymatty/mathew-storm-site/philo_content/book/Chapter 1 - The Arrival.md

 The Captain's fingers drummed against his pommel in a slow, deliberate rhythm.
 "The kind that shows initiative beyond your instructions."
 His flint-gray eyes fixed on Sisyphus.
 "And questions.
 His Majesty dislikes questions."

 Sisyphus kept his expression neutral, but something in his chest loosened—not hope exactly, but recognition.
+The tenth guard to threaten him?
+The hundredth?
+After ten thousand years, he'd heard every variation of this speech.
 Every punishment contained its own permissions.
 'No unauthorized creativity' meant authorized creativity was expected.
 'No questions' meant someone anticipated questions would arise.
 The guard had just outlined the exact boundaries of his cage, and Sisyphus had spent eternity learning that knowing your boundaries was the first step to transcending them.
+A familiar joy flickered—another system to subvert, another boulder to push in his own direction.

 The guard stepped closer, close enough that Sisyphus could smell leather oil and old metal.
 "This project remains within these walls.
 No discussions in the courtyards, no casual mentions to servants."
 The Captain's voice dropped to barely above a whisper.
 "The King values discretion.
 Those who forget this discover that our previous architects make excellent test subjects."